fangchudark/gensou-framework/Documentation/English/API/CSharp/Godot/GensouLib.Godot.SaveSystem/SaveManager.md

 This property specifies the save directory.

-The default value is [`Application.persistentDataPath`](https://docs.unity3d.com/2022.3/Documentation/ScriptReference/Application-persistentDataPath.html), but it can be modified to any other path.
+The default value is [absolute path of `user://`](https://docs.godotengine.org/en/stable/tutorials/io/data_paths.html#accessing-persistent-user-data-user), but it can be modified to any other path.

 ---